-If you are upgrading from PVX version 8.0.0, be sure that you select Use local settings on the Setup > GMS page before you begin the upgrade to version 8.0.2.
+If you are upgrading from PVX version 8.0.0, be sure that you select Use local settings on the Setup > GMS page before you begin the upgrade to version 8.0.4.
 (If Use provisioned settings is selected, some of the settings might get lost during the upgrade.)

-Updating to PVX Version 8.0.2
+Updating to PVX Version 8.0.4

-To install Polycom PVX 8.0.2 for the first time or to upgrade from Polycom PVX 6.x or 8.x:
+To install Polycom PVX 8.0.4 for the first time or to upgrade from Polycom PVX 6.x or 8.x:

 - 1. Close any programs running on your computer. - 2.
-If you are using a ViaVideo or ViaVideo II camera, make sure that the camera is turned off. - 3.
-Download the PVX version 8.0.2 installation file from the Polycom website, www.polycom.com/videosoftware. - 4.
-Double-click the downloaded installation file. - 5.
-When the install wizard starts, follow the instructions on the screen. - 6.
+Download the PVX version 8.0.4 installation file from the Polycom website, www.polycom.com/support/pvx804. - 3.
+Double-click the downloaded installation file. - 4.
+When the install wizard starts, follow the instructions on the screen. - 5.
 When installation is complete, verify the new software version number in the Polycom PVX System Information screen.